MrMelon54/auwiki/content/networking/rpc/46_shapeshift.md

 Rpc[46] := target:netObject shouldAnimate:bool;
 ```

-The `target` parameter indicates the PlayerControl the shapeshifter will turn into.
+The `target` parameter indicates the {{ link(to="PlayerControl") }} the shapeshifter will turn into.
 The `shouldAnimate` parameter indicates whether the transition should be animated: this is false when the player is in a vent or when the player is still shapeshifted at the end of a meeting, which allows the shapeshifter to start the next round without being revealed.
 The following table explains when the transition is animated:

 | Case                                                         | Animated?                 |
 | ------------------------------------------------------------ | ------------------------- |